hattagh73/upload-img-cloudinary/README.md

 ![Frame 14](https://user-images.githubusercontent.com/92319348/196485724-c90e0e8f-c23b-450c-890a-2dea07607652.png)

 ## ✏️ Reference
-A list of references that can be really helpful in connecting, integrating to **Cloudinary** and some coding as well.
+A list of references that can be really helpful in connecting, integrating to **Cloudinary**.
+Also some codes as well.
 - [Reference-1](https://www.topcoder.com/thrive/articles/using-cloudinary-for-image-storage-with-express)